rudderlabs/keydb/README.md

 - **Key Distribution**: Automatically routes keys to the correct node based on hash
 - **Parallel Operations**: Sends requests to multiple nodes in parallel for better performance

-## Operator
+## Scaler

-The Operator is responsible for managing the KeyDB cluster, including scaling operations.
+The Scaler is responsible for managing the KeyDB cluster, including scaling operations.

 ### Starting a Node